 Climb Credit is a private student lender (independent from the Federal Student Loan program).
-Students can apply for a Climb Credit student loan to assist in financing their tuition for the Personal Training Master Course, Personal Training Foundations program, or Advanced Concepts in Personal Training.
+Students can apply for a Climb Credit student loan to assist in financing their tuition for the Personal Training Master Course, Personal Training Foundations, Personal Training Foundations - Online, or Advanced Concepts in Personal Training programs.